jrodl3r/capcrunch/LOG.md

 ## Refactor
 ---------------------------------------------------------------
+- 'immutable js + revamp object + array system'
+- 'splicing the teamData players on trades is not good.
+Refactor.'
 - 'change view logic does not need to be that complex...'
 - 'convert array push + splice to direct/fixed size array ops'
 - 'convert alt-lines reverse loop to forward [0,1,2..]'